Sandhurst railway station

 Sandhurst railway station, known by National Rail as Sandhurst (Berks), serves the town of Sandhurst in Berkshire, England.
 The station is managed by Great Western Railway, who operate services on the North Downs Line from Reading to Guildford, Redhill and Gatwick Airport.
 The station is located 11.5 mi south-east of Reading.

 Sandhurst station has two platforms: platform 1 for services towards Gatwick Airport and platform 2 for services towards Reading.
-The station is unstaffed; it has an enquiries and emergencies telephone situated at the bottom of platform 1.
-The station uses LED-based live departure boards and audio announcements for reporting arrivals and delays to commuters.
-The station has neither a ticket office nor a ticket machine; tickets therefore have to be purchased on a train or on-line.
+The station is unstaffed; an enquiries and emergencies telephone is situated at the bottom of platform 1.
+The station uses LED-based live departure boards and audio announcements to report arrivals and delays to commuters.
+The station has neither a ticket office nor a ticket machine; tickets therefore have to be purchased on a train or online.

 History

 A temporary station existed between 1852 and 1853 on the north side of the bridge on Church Road, Little Sandhurst.
 It had been built for "the exercise of the Line and the Militia during the ensuing open season.
 Ground is everywhere being laid out for camps of instruction.
 The camp and station closed with the outbreak of the Crimean War.
 It reopened for a single day on 2 June 1856 "for those wishing to attend the laying of the foundation stone of the main building at the Royal Military College at Sandhurst by Queen Victoria."
 It was not until 1909 that the station opened permanently as 'Sandhurst Halt'.
 In around 1918, there were proposals to site a replacement station and goods yard a 1/4 of a mile northwards along the route, but seemingly, these never came to fruition.